Hurricanes wreak havoc because they combine two of nature’s most damaging forces: wind and water.

 Suffering damage or loss from a hurricane can be devastating, and recovery takes time.
 If you are prepared and plan in advance, repairing the damage will go much smoother.

 Providers typically include a hurricane deductible in insurance policies for coastal homes.
 Most other insurance deductibles have a set dollar amount, but hurricane deductibles are set at a percentage of the home’s value.

-That means if a house is valued at $300,000 and has a 5-percent deductible, the policyholder must contribute $15,000 out of pocket toward repairs or replacement before the policy begins paying.
-This applies only when a home is damaged or destroyed by a hurricane.
+For example, if a $300,000 house has a 5-percent deductible, the policyholder must contribute $15,000 out of pocket toward repairs or replacement before the policy begins paying.
+This applies only when a hurricane damages or destroys a home.